 - Compact design

-- Wired remote for subwoofer level control
+- Features wired remote control you can use for subwoofer level control

-- High and low-pass filters
+- High and low pass, bass boost

-- No bridged inputs
+- No bridgeable inputs

 - Manufacturer only offers a 1-year basic warranty